 Acquisition-related (benefit), net, represents the change in the fair value of contingent consideration arrangements related to the SIT acquisition.
 See Note 7 "Contingent Consideration." in the notes to the consolidated financial statements for additional information related to the fair value of contingent consideration.
 Increases in the assessed likelihood of a higher payout under a contingent consideration arrangement contribute to increases in the fair value of the related liability.
-Conversely, decreases in the assessed likelihood of a higher payout under a contingent consideration arrangement contribute to decreases in the fair value of the related liability.
+Conversely, decreases in the fair value of the related liability.

-The benefits recognized during fiscal 2015, fiscal 2014 and fiscal 2013 are associated with changes in the fair value of the contingent consideration related to the revenue earnout obligation.
+The benefits recognized during fiscal 2016, fiscal 2015 and fiscal 2014 are associated with changes in the fair value of the contingent consideration related to the revenue earnout obligation.
 We recorded liabilities on our consolidated balance sheet of \$4.1 million as of the original acquisition date for this contingent consideration arrangement and subsequently remeasured the liability to fair value, with changes in fair value reported in earnings.
-As a result of this remeasurement, we recorded a net gain of \$244,000, \$250,000 and of \$3.7 million, respectively during fiscal 2015, fiscal 2014 and fiscal 2013.
+As a result of this remeasurement, we recorded a net gain of \$100,000, \$244,000 and \$250,000, respectively during fiscal 2016, fiscal 2015 and fiscal 2014.